AndreBaltazar8/ablac/docs/programmable-builds.md

 - cycle, depth, process, memory, and output limits; and
 - structured diagnostics carrying program and artifact context.

-An Android extension should eventually use only those facilities to generate JNI/Kotlin/Gradle integration and request an Android NDK shared library.
+The Android proof now uses only those facilities.
+It intentionally stops at a single arm64 library and generated integration skeleton: Android SDK discovery, APK packaging, signing, manifests, resources, additional ABIs, and application policy remain extension/toolchain work.
 A WASM/MVC extension should use the same facilities to request a browser module and generate its host adapter.
 Neither workflow belongs in `ablac` itself.

 `#import("abla/build")` is the first ordinary library façade over these compiler services.
-Its `buildProgram` and `exportFunction` helpers contain no platform policy; Android and browser extensions can wrap or replace them with their own typed descriptors and generated artifacts.
+Its `buildProgram`, `defineTarget`, and `exportFunction` helpers contain no platform policy; Android and browser extensions can wrap or replace them with their own typed descriptors and generated artifacts.